GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Method

-Section~\ref{ssec:imp_details} details how this test can be done in practice when the optimal predictors are not given.
-We are particularly interested in the setting with multiple observed independent individual trajectories.
+Relying on the assumption that statistical dependence implies a causal link~\citep{reichenbach1956direction}, when past values of $Y$ predict future values of $X$ (dependence): (1) $X$ causes $Y$ OR (2) $Y$ causes $X$ OR (3) $X$ and $Y$ have a common cause.
+With sufficiently high sampling rate, causes are observed to occur before effects in time, thus ruling out (1).
+The no hidden confounder assumption rules out (3).
+Hence, a positive test implies that ``$Y$ causes $X$''.
+The next section details how this test can be done in practice when the optimal predictors are not given.
+We are particularly interested in the setting with multiple observed independent subject trajectories.